kfnx/solana-non-custodial-staking/README.md

 To deploy with original program id, you need the original keypair.
 If you dont have it you can generate new keypair and deploy the program with the new keypair.
 Follow steps below

 - Run `yarn setup:programid`. it will build the program with new keypair.
-- Run `yarn programid` to print the new program address after setup.
 - Run `anchor test` to test the built program

 ## Frontend App